 For this square you will need a 4mm hook

 Row 2.
 Chain 6, Dc in 4th chain from your hook.
 Dc in next 2 chains.
-Slip stitch into the turning chain of the previous row.
-Chain 3, in the same turning chain make 3 dc.
+Slst into the turning chain of the previous row (this should be sitting on the side furthest away from you).
+Chain 3, in the same turning chain that you made the slst make 3 dc.

 Row 3.
 Chain 6, Dc in 4th chain from your hook.
-Dc in next 2 chains. *Slip stitch into the turning chain of the last block in previous row.
+Dc in next 2 chains. *Slst into the turning chain of the last block in previous row.
 Chain 3, in the same turning chain make 3 dc* repeat in the side of all squares from the previous row.

-Slip stitch in the top of all 3 dc in the first square.
-Slip stitch into the 2nd Square. *Chain 3 in the same turning chain make 3 dc* repeat in the side of all squares from the previous row except the last one.
+Slst in the top of all 3 dc in the first square.
+Slst into the 2nd Square. *Chain 3 and in the same turning chain make 3 dc* repeat in the side of all squares from the previous row except the last one.

 Repeat row 11 until you only have 1 block left.